TheBestTvarynka/tbt/content/posts/rpc-encryption-sspi-kerberos/index.md

 }
 ```

 Great!
 Now the fun part: encryption implementation.
-First of all, we should define constants we are going to use.
+First of all, we should define the constants we are going to use.

 ```rust
 // "Extra count"